FireWalkerX/fault_tolerant_router/README.md

 #[0:0] -A PREROUTING -i eth0 -m state --state NEW -p tcp --dport XXX -j CONNMARK --set-mark 3

 #Mark packets with the outgoing interface:
+#
-#- active outbound connections: non-first packets
+#- established outbound connections: mark non-first packets (first packet will
+#  be marked as 0, as a standard unmerked packet, because the connection has not
+#  yet been marked with CONNMARK --set-mark)
+#
-#- active outbound connections: first packet, only effective if marking has been
+#- new outbound connections: mark first packet, only effective if marking has
-#  done in the section above
+#  been done in the section above
+#
-#- active inbound connections: returning packets
+#- established inbound connections: mark returning packets (from LAN/DMZ to WAN)

 [0:0] -A PREROUTING -i eth0 -j CONNMARK --restore-mark